yandeu/markdown-mail/mails/example.md

 Hi {name},

 This is your first email.
+This is a [link to google](https://google.com/).

 <div class="button"><a href="click me">click link</a></div>